joe7575/sections/README.md

 Which additional privs are used can be configured.
 See 'settingtypes.txt'.
 By default, the 'sections' priv is used.
 But you can also use any other available priv.

+### Admin Protection Tool

+The Admin Protection Tool is a tool that allows you to convert protection blocks from the 'protector' mod to sections and to show protection blocks around you.
+You need the 'sections' priv to use this tool.

+- to convert a protection block to a section, left-click with the tool on the protection block
+- to show protection blocks around you, right-click with the tool in your hand

 ## License

 Copyright (C) 2023-2024 Joachim Stolberg